Home » Autism Health and Medical Info » Autism and Depression: What’s the Link?

 • Listen closely to their stories to help identify a trigger

-• Don’t dismiss him/her when telling you about negative thoughts
+• Don’t dismiss them when telling you about negative thoughts

-• Remind him/her you are always there, ready to talk and/or listen
+• Remind them you are always there, ready to talk and/or listen

 • Take a trip together

-• Teach him/her the number to call when he/she have suicidal thoughts when you are not around
+• Teach them the number to call when they have suicidal thoughts when you are not around

-If your child does not want to talk about it but you feel he/she is contemplating suicide, then you need to initiate the conversation.
-Make your child feel loved and valued and assure him/her that every problem, no matter how heavy, has a solution.
+If your child does not want to talk about it, but you feel they are contemplating suicide, then you need to initiate the conversation.
+Make your child feel loved and valued, and assure them that every problem, no matter how heavy, has a solution.

-In severe cases wherein the child is clearly doing self-harm, a more aggressive approach might be needed.
+In severe cases wherein the child is clearly doing self-harm, a more intensive approach might be needed.
 Crisis intervention might be necessary when you have tried all means of prevention.

 Suicide intervention includes: